 Dealey Decherd Herndon, BA ’69, Life Member, was the executive director for the State Preservation Board of Texas from 1991-95, directing the restoration and extension of the Texas State Capitol.
 After the Texas Governor’s Mansion was nearly destroyed in a 2008 fire, Herndon returned to lead the restoration of the mansion.
 She is a longtime project manager and historic preservationist who owned the firm of Herndon, Stauch & Associates from 1995-2006, overseeing projects including UT’s ACES Building, the George W. Bush Childhood Home, the Caldwell County Historic Courthouse, and many more.
 Herndon is a member of the Texas Women’s Hall of Fame and is a recipient of the Texas Medal of Arts Award.
 She served on two advisory committees and on the Brackenridge Task Force.

 John H. Massey, LLB ’66, Life Member, is the chairman of the Neuberger Berman Private Equity Funds Investment Committee and a member of the Co-Investment Partners Investment Committee.
-He has been a senior executive and director for many insurance companies, banks, industrial and service companies, and consumer product companies.
+He has been a senior executive and director for many companies, including serving as president of two highly successful companies that were listed on the New York Stock Exchange.
+Massey also served on the boards of seven other publicly held companies.
 He and his wife, Elizabeth Shatto Massey (2010 Distinguished Alumna), have created endowments at the McCombs School of Business, the School of Law, and the College of Education, as well as three Texas Exes Forty Acres Scholarships.
 Massey is also the president of the Law School Foundation and a trustee of the University of Texas Foundation.
 He is a recipient of UT’s Presidential Citation and in 2012 was inducted into the Texas Business Hall of Fame.

 Matthew David McConaughey, BS ’93, Life Member, is an Academy Award-winning actor.
 He has starred in Dazed and Confused, Amistad, Contact, The Wolf of Wall Street, True Detective, and Dallas Buyers Club, for which he won the Oscar and a Golden Globe Award, both for Best Actor.
 McConaughey is the founder of the just keep livin Foundation, a nonprofit that empowers high school students to lead active lives and make healthy choices.
 He also partnered with Mack Brown and Jack Ingram to found Mack, Jack, and McConaughey, a joint fundraising effort that benefits kids.